cropsinsilico/cropsinsilico.github.io/USER-GUIDE.md

 * X (required): Current X coordinate of this Node on the canvas
 * Y (required): Current Y coordinate of this Node on the canvas

-## Edge Metadata
+## Edges
-Fields available when editing an Edge:
+Right-clicking an edge will bring up the context menu, and allows you to delete the edge or edit its metadata:
 * Label (optional): A friendly identifier for this edge (currently unused)
 * Field Names (optional): If this edge contains multiple fields, you can specify their names as a comma-separated list of values
 * Field Units (optional): If this edge contains multiple fields, you can specify their units as a comma-separated list of values

 # Submitting a New Model
 Do you have a new model that you would like to contribute?
-The link in the Navbar will allow you to submit a request for supporting a new model in the Model Composer UI.
+[The link in the Navbar](https://goo.gl/forms/AcEhlzvNFsaVAg3H3) will allow you to submit a request for supporting a new model in the Model Composer UI.

 Simply click the link and fill out the Google Form.
 This will submit a New Issue to our GitHub repository, and we will reach to let you know when we start or if any further information is necessary.